iden3/docs/docs/basics/key-concepts.md

 ### Indirect claims

-While direct claims scale really well for identities that make a lot of claims (since million of claims can be batched in a single transaction), the average user will probably only need to make a few claims a day, and so won't benefit from this batching.
+While direct claims scale really well for identities that make a lot of claims (since millions of claims can be batched in a single transaction), the average user will probably only need to make a few claims a day, and so won't benefit from this batching.

 This is where indirect claims come in handy.
 Instead of having to pay gas everytime to update the Merkle root on-chain, indirect claims allow users to send claims off-chain to a **relayer**.